chainer/chainer.org/_posts/2018-05-10-chainermn-on-kubernetes.md

 And then, `ks apply` command deploy our [OpenMPI](https://www.open-mpi.org/)  cluster on [Kubernetes](https://kubernetes.io/) cluster.

 _Please be advised that this step requires an authorization to create service accounts and cluster role bindings for "view" cluster role.
-If you didn't have such authorization, you will have to ask your administrator create a service account which is granted 'get' verb for 'pods' resources.
+If you didn't have such authorization, you will have to ask your administrator to create a service account which is granted 'get' verb for 'pods' resources.
 If such service account was ready, you then will set it to `serviceAccountName` param of `train-mnist` component._

 ```
 # See the list of supported parameters.